PervasiveWellbeingTech/Ultraslow-OscillatingChair/README.md

 Code for Math and Sing-a-Song stressors.
 The tests are in the form of a webpage.

 The math stressor runs for 300 seconds.
 After the time elapses, press <kbd>Shift</kbd> to automatically restart, and press <kbd>Ctrl</kbd> to switch to the Sing-a-Song test.

+Thanks @Peter Washingtion for developing the Mental Math stressor, which this version is heavily based upon.
+The original can be found in the #GreenWebsite.